-Over on the blog, though, they publish at minimum every Friday and sometimes more often during the week.
-Look through the archives and you will see that it has been forever since they missed a Friday publishing.
+Over on the blog, though, they publish at a minimum every Friday–and sometimes more often during the week.
+Look through the archives and you will see that it has been forever since they missed a Friday publishing!

-While I seriously doubt that Ramit is still the one writing all of that content, they write it consistently and their domain has received a ton more organic traffic in the last 12 months or so according to SEMrush:
+While I seriously doubt that Ramit is still the one writing all of that content, the team writes it consistently in his brand voice and their domain received a ton more organic traffic as a result, according to Semrush:

 Darren Rowse is an Australian blogger who has been writing ProBlogger for years.
-As they say on the homepage, they have close to 8,000 posts on the blog covering topics like creating, starting, and monetizing a blog.
+As they say on the homepage, they have a community of over 300,000 bloggers that cover topics like creating, starting, and monetizing a blog.

-CopyBlogger the company also has the Rainmaker platform, which I hear is a fantastic platform for publishing and promoting your own content whether you blog, vlog, podcast, or any combination of the above.
+CopyBlogger also operates the Rainmaker platform, which is a fantastic platform for publishing and promoting your own content whether you blog, vlog, podcast, or any combination above.